Conversations in Design: Designing Difference

 Helen Amy Murray, Anna Garner and Rita Parniczky in conversation with writer and journalist Charlotte Abrahams

 Location: Design Centre Chelsea Harbour, London SW10 0XE

-Represented collaboratively by Joanna Bird Collections and Contemporary Applied Arts at Collect 2017.
+One-off representation by Joanna Bird Collections and Contemporary Applied Arts at Collect 2017.

 View an installation of large-scale works - evolved from Parniczky's Perrier-Jouët solo exhibition in summer 2016 - in the stunning setting of the Saatchi Gallery in London's Kings Road, Chelsea.

 Celebrating the 100 most influential and innovative people working across Britain's creative industries.
 10 categories, 10 nominees per category.

 Nominated in Art, Design and Craft category by Rosy Greenlees OBE, Julie Lomax and Aneeqa Khan.

 Rita Parniczky's first solo exhibition presents a selection of artworks including large scale and sculptural materials and photograms.
 Curated by Perrier-Jouët Arts Salon Member, Julia Royse.
 Presented by Perrier-Jouët Champagne.